Community Climate Funding logo Community Climate Funding logo

 Capacity Building for the Community

-Please refer to the website for a detailed table of eligible activities.
+Please refer to the program guide for a detailed table of eligible activities.

 Ineligible Costs

-Please refer to the website for a detailed table on all ineligible activities.
+Please refer to the program guide for a detailed table on all ineligible activities.

 Reporting Requirements